lvh/lvh.github.io/posts/solving-regex-crosswords/index.md

 # Concatenation

 We want to be able to solve squares, not just individual letters.
-The simplest example of that is concatenation.
-The simplest case is a concatenation of two
+The simplest case is a concatenation of two characters, like `AA`.
-letters:

-A simple test:

 ```clojure
 (def a {:type :character :character \A})